 Photo of Michelle M. Ovanesian Michelle M. Ovanesian

-In addition to intellectual property and life sciences, Michelle’s practice has encompassed a variety of other legal matters, including privacy and cybersecurity, and bankruptcy litigation.
-Most recently, Michelle was part of the litigation team that represented the Financial Oversight and Management Board in the Commonwealth of Puerto Rico’s bankruptcy proceedings.
+In addition, Michelle’s practice has encompassed a variety of other legal matters, including commercial and bankruptcy litigation, in both federal and state courts.
+Most recently, Michelle was part of the successful litigation team that represented the Financial Oversight and Management Board in the Commonwealth of Puerto Rico’s bankruptcy proceedings.